Personal Banking

 - You are now ready to begin using your card.

-- You must be a member of First Entertainment or become a member and have a Prime Savings account.
+- You must be a member of First Entertainment or become a member and have a First500 Savings account.

 - Eligibility is based on Chexsystems qualification and requirements.